Relewise/relewise-ui-components/packages/web-components/README.md

     possible values: MostPurchased, MostViewed

-    The type of behavioural data that recommendations should be based on.
+    The type of behavioral data that recommendations should be based on.

 ### Products viewed after viewing Product
 This component renders [products typically viewed after viewing a given product](https://docs.relewise.com/docs/recommendations/recommendation-types.html#products-viewed-after-viewing-product).